Showing Up (in Sweatpants)

 You know the script: "Once I feel better, then I'll..."

 Except "better" keeps rescheduling.
-Meanwhile, the person you used to be—the one who spent time with friends, electively washed the dishes, and let out full-belly laughs on occasion—feels like a distant acquaintance you can barely remember.
+Meanwhile, the person you used to be—the one who spent time with friends, electively washed the dishes, let out full-belly laughs on occasion—feels like a distant acquaintance you can barely remember.

 Here's the thing nobody mentions: You're not lost.
 You are not broken.